alibenra/Climate-and-Debt/writing/main.typ

 \
 Therefore $ "PV"^("Vanilla") (r) = "PV"^(1"PC") (r) = "PV"^(2"PC") (r) $

-This confirms that under risk-neutral pricing, the DPC cashflow sequence outlined above are NPV neutral.
+This confirms that under risk-neutral pricing, both DPC designs are NPV neutral.

 \
 === DPC resource constraint
 \

-In the event of the materialization of a hurricane in a given period, the DPC cashflow sequence imposes no coupon payment.
-In this framework, this is equivalent to an absence of change in the bond position.
+In the event of the materialization of hurricane damage in a given period, the DPC cashflow sequence imposes no coupon payment.
+In this framework, this is equivalent to not decreasing the bond position by coupon-decay rate $psi$.
 Additionally, interest will accrue from the deferred payment.
 Therefore, the current bond position in a hurricane state is $(1+r)b$ in the absence of a new issuance and in no default states.
 As such, the next period bond position will be defined as #box[$b' = (1+r)b - i$], where $i >0$ represents new bond issuance.
 Therefore, the resource constraint in a relief period is defined as follows:
 $
   c = y dot h + 0 - q(b', y, h)[b' - (1+r)b]
 $